-for excellence and innovation in spoken word poetry.
+for lifetime achievement in Canadian spoken word poetry.

-The Golden Beret Award was founded by Sheri-D Wilson and the Calgary Spoken Word Society.
-Formerly a lifetime achievement award, past iterations have honoured a Canadian spoken word artist who made substantial contributions to the development of spoken word, through the originality of their writing/performance works and involvement in the expansion of the spoken word community.
+The Sheri-D Wilson Golden Beret Award was founded by Sheri-D Wilson and the Calgary Spoken Word Society.
+Past iterations of this award have honoured Canadian spoken word artists who made substantial contributions to the development of spoken word, through the originality of their writing/performance works and involvement in the expansion of the spoken word community.

 2018 – Dwayne Morgan (Toronto, ON)